-The minimum size for an Open Space development is 20 acres Development is 30 acres.
+The minimum size for an Open Space development Development is 20 acres.
 The minimum lot frontage for the development shall be at least a contiguous 100 feet. and have sufficient length to provide safe access for a right-of-way of All Rights of way shall be at least 60 feet in width.
 At least one access to the Open Space Development shall be within the minimum frontage.
 The minimum frontage and access shall be within the Town of Greenfield.